erxes/erxes/docs/docs/icons/icons.md

 ## Icons

 <p>Icons are an amazing tool for building layouts, webs and apps that are quicker to interact with.
 It allows us to use a little less text than we normally would needed and helps people to navigate through our designs quicker.
-Erxes icons is a set of open-source neutral-style system symbols elaborately crafted for designers and developers.
+Erxes-icon is a set of open-source neutral-style system symbols elaborately crafted for designers and developers.
 Search and choose icon for your purpose.
 Click to copy icon name.
-Refer <a href="http://erxes.org/components/Icon/icon">Customize icon</a> to see how to customize icon.</p>
+Refer <a href="http://erxes.org/components/Icon/icon">Customize icon</a> to see how to customize icon with erxes-ui's "Icon" component.</p>

 <IconsComponent icons={[
 "add",
 "airplay",